 Contentions raised by the Respondent:

-Observations of the Delhi High Court
+Observations of the Karnataka High Court

-Decision of the Delhi High Court
+Decision of the Karnataka High Court

 For more information please write to Mr. Bomi Daruwala at [email protected]